-As of July 2021, the app contained 57 different tours.
-Tours exist in the Canadian provinces of British Columbia, Alberta, Saskatchewan, and Manitoba, and the Yukon Territory.
+As of September 2022, the app contained nearly 70 different tours.
+Tours exist in the Canadian provinces of British Columbia, Alberta, Saskatchewan, Manitoba, and Nova Scotia and the Yukon Territory.
 Tours also exist for the U.S. states of California and Colorado.

 Types of tours include sightseeing tours, themed tours, nature walks, a food tour, and ghost tours.
 Driving tours highlight points of interest along a route between two points.
-I’ve often heard people refer to the drive across the mostly flat terrain of the Canadian prairies as boring.
-While I don’t agree with that assessment, the two tours featuring highlights along the Trans-Canada Highway in Saskatchewan should add more interest to my next trips west.
 Signature tours are a mix of driving and walking.

 Tours are being added regularly.
 Greg Donkers of Tripvia Tours says “Our future plans include a lot of expansion with respect to both Canada and the US as there are a ton of great places for tours.
 We are also going to continue experimenting with different types of tours . . . to offer something unique and appeal to a younger demographic.
 Some ideas include fitness or mindfulness tours, kids tours, scavenger hunt tours, escape room type tours, etc.”

 Tripvia Tour Creation

 Tours are created by a variety of guides.
 Tripvia collaborates with the tour guides to come up with a tour and create the route.
 The tour guides then plot out the points of interest and write the scripts.
 Tripvia records the tour and inputs it into their software.

 The free tours were created jointly by Tripvia and the town/city of the tour.